 Co-owner of Piedrasassi Wine & Bread and Provignage Winemaking.

 With Sashi and Raj in Rome.
 Delicious with mullet/turmeric soup and cauliflower/poached egg.
-How can a wine have round edges and straight lines at the same time? — 8 months ago
+How can a wine have round edges and straight lines at the same time? — a year ago

 Quite lovely!
 A little closed the first day, would recommend aerating at this time.
 Second and third days more giving in the nose.
 A more elegant, higher toned Crozes-Hermitage.
 No rustic tannins, more refined. — 4 years ago